Abdulrahman Saleh (physician): Career

-After he was satisfied that the Indonesian radio institute was in good hands, he resigned from his position there and joined the Republic of Indonesia Armed Forces to assist in establishment of Indonesian Air Force with Agustinus Adisutjipto, his former student in GHS.
-He then served as flight instructor in the newly establish Flight School in Yogyakarta, in the Maguwo Air Field.
+After he was satisfied that the Indonesian radio institute was in good hands, he resigned from his position there and joined the Republic of Indonesia Armed Forces to assist in the establishment of the Indonesian Air Force with Agustinus Adisutjipto, his former student in GHS.
+He then served as flight instructor in the newly established Flight School in Yogyakarta, in the Maguwo Air Field.

-During the first of two major Dutch police actions against the Republic of Indonesia, Operation Product, Saleh and Adisujipto were ordered to fly to India.
-They successfully breached the air blockade conducted by the Dutch air force, covering the airspace from Indonesia to India and Pakistan.
-However, during their journey back from Singapore, while transporting donated medical supplies from the Red Cross of Malaya at Singapore, their Dakota aircraft was shot down by two Dutch P-40 Kittyhawk aircraft in Dusun Ngoto on 29 July 1947, even though Indonesia had asked permission from Netherlands to deliver medical supplies.
-The remains of their Dakota VT-CLA can be seen in Dirgantara Mandala Museum.
+During the first of two major Dutch police actions against the Republic of Indonesia, Operation Product, Saleh, and Adisujipto were ordered to fly to India.
+They successfully breached the air blockade conducted by the Dutch Air Force, covering the airspace from Indonesia to India and Pakistan.
+However, during their journey back from Singapore, while transporting donated medical supplies from the Red Cross of Malaya at Singapore, their Dakota aircraft was shot down by two Dutch P-40 Kittyhawk aircraft in Dusun Ngoto on 29 July 1947, even though Indonesia had asked permission from the Netherlands to deliver medical supplies.
+The remains of their Dakota VT-CLA can be seen in the Dirgantara Mandala Museum.

-With the help of a local noble family, he was buried at Kuncen Cemetery in Yogyakarta, which is reserved for Javanese nobles.

 Recognition

 On 17 August 1952, the Indonesian Air Force renamed the Abdulrahman Saleh Air Force Base in Malang, East Java after him.
 This Air Force Base also serves civil aviation for the city.

 On 5 December 1958, The faculty of medicine of the University of Indonesia honored him as Indonesia's father of Physiology.
-The annual Medical and General Biology Competition is called the Abdulrahman Saleh trophy.
+The annual Medical and General Biology Competition is called the Abdulrahman Saleh Trophy.

-Starting August 1965, Indonesian Air Force Academy officially adopt Saleh's nickname of Karbol to refer all cadets of the Academy to honor his service.
+Starting in August 1965, the Indonesian Air Force Academy officially adopted Saleh's nickname of Karbol to refer to all cadets of the Academy to honor his service.

 On 9 November 1974, for his services to the country before and after the independence of Indonesia, Abdul Rahman Saleh was posthumously promoted to Air Vice-Marshal and named an Indonesia National Hero by the President on behalf of the nation.

-In 2000, based on Indonesian Air Force initiative and family approval, his grave was relocated from Kuncen cemetery to Ngoto, near the crash site.
+In 2000, based on an Indonesian Air Force initiative and family approval, his grave was relocated from Kuncen cemetery to Ngoto, near the crash site.
 Many friends and supporters came to lay him to rest and thanked him for his service.
 The new grave is part of the Indonesian Air Force's Monument Perjuangan Ngoto, together with the graves of Mrs. Ismudiati Abdulrahman Saleh, Agustinus Adisucipto, and Mrs. Adisucipto.